TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 2. Provide a rule for `exp-to-jbc`, which translates `this` expressions from MiniJava into sequences of Java bytecode instructions.

 3. Provide a rule for `exp-to-jbc`, which translates method calls without arguments from MiniJava into sequences of Java bytecode instructions.
    This rule should call `exp-to-jbc` recursively to translate subexpressions to Java bytecode sequences.
+   For this rule, you need to know the name of the class containing the method and the type of the method.
+   You can extract the class name from the URI of the method name.
+   The following strategies might be useful:
+    * `nabl-uri` extracts the URI from an annotated name.
+    * `nabl-uri-parent` rewrites an URI to the URI of the enclosing scope.
+    * `nabl-uri-name` rewrites an URI to the name of the definition it identifies.
+   You can query the type associated with the method name with `get-type`.

 4. Extend the rule for `class-to-jbc`, which handles empty classes, in order to include code generation for methods.